Baetek/rust-learning-payments-engine/README.md

 # Getting Started

-`cargo run -- transactions.csv' - Processes transactions in transactions.csv and outputs a final state of the bank's client accounts onto stdout
+`cargo run -- transactions.csv` - Processes transactions in transactions.csv and outputs a final state of the bank's client accounts onto stdout

-`cargo run -- transactions-provided-100k.csv transactions-provided-100k.csv transactions-provided-100k.csv' - Same as above but using tokio async to process multiple files at the same time
+`cargo run -- transactions-provided-100k.csv transactions-provided-100k.csv transactions-provided-100k.csv` - Same as above but using tokio async to process multiple files at the same time

 `cargo test` - Runs unit tests

 `cargo doc --open` - Generates documentation for the project and opens in a webbrowser

 # Benchmarks